What are the prerequisite course requirements?

 What is the Early Decision Deadline?

-August 15, 2018: Deadline to submit your application in PTCAS
+August 15, 2019: Deadline for your submitted application to be marked Complete in PTCAS

 What is the Regular Decision Deadline?